 When Dill and Scout return to the courtroom, Atticus is making his closing remarks.
 He has finished going over the evidence and now makes a personal appeal to the jury.
 He points out that the prosecution has produced no medical evidence of the crime and has presented only the shaky testimony of two unreliable witnesses; moreover, the physical evidence suggests that Bob Ewell, not Tom Robinson, beat Mayella.
 He then offers his own version of events, describing how Mayella, lonely and unhappy, committed the unmentionable act of lusting after a black man and then concealed her shame by accusing him of rape after being caught.
 Atticus begs the jury to avoid the state’s assumption that all black people are criminals and to deliver justice by freeing Tom Robinson.
 As soon as Atticus finishes, Calpurnia comes into the courtroom.

 Calpurnia hands Atticus a note telling him that his children have not been home since noon.
-Mr. Underwood says that Jem and Scout are in the colored balcony and have been there since just after one in the afternoon.
+Mr. Underwood says that Jem and Scout are in the "colored balcony"(a balcony that's been designated for Black people) and have been there since just after one in the afternoon.
 Atticus tells them to go home and have supper.
 They beg to be allowed to hear the verdict; Atticus says that they can return after supper, though he knows that the jury will likely have returned before then.

 That night, Jem cries, railing against the injustice of the verdict.
 The next day, Maycomb’s black population delivers an avalanche of food to the Finch household.
 Outside, Miss Stephanie Crawford is gossiping with Mr. Avery and Miss Maudie, and she tries to question Jem and Scout about the trial.
 Miss Maudie rescues the children by inviting them in for some cake.
 Jem complains that his illusions about Maycomb have been shattered: he thought that these people were the best in the world, but, having seen the trial, he doesn’t think so anymore.
 Miss Maudie points out that there were people who tried to help, like Judge Taylor, who appointed Atticus to the case instead of the regular public defender.
 She adds that the jury’s staying out so long constitutes a sign of progress in race relations.
 As the children leave Miss Maudie’s house, Miss Stephanie runs over to tell them that Bob Ewell accosted their father that morning, spat on him, and swore revenge.